psychAura/psychAura/README.md

 ⚡ **Fun fact:** I’m obsessed with Anne Frank's diary and love exploring the intersection of medicine and computer science.

 ## 💡 What I’m Working On
-- 🏥 Health Data Analytics & Visualizations
+- 🏥 Data Analytics & Visualizations
 - 📊 Power BI Dashboards
 - 🧬 Computational Research in Microbiome Profiling
 - 💻 Data Analysis Projects using Python, SQL, and Excel